Skip to content

 Menus: Creating menus

 Menus are used to navigate around a website.
-We mostly use them for our sites' main navigational menus at the top of every page under our page's titles.
+We mostly use them for our sites' main navigational menus at the top of every page under the page's titles.

 To learn the basic skills needed to create menus, go to the WordPress Menu User Guide.